infumap/infumap/docs/deployment/raspberry-pi-public-internet.md

 Replace `PUBLIC_IFACE` with your VPS internet-facing interface (often `eth0` or `ens3`).
 If your WireGuard interface is not `wg0`, replace that as well.

-If `curl -I https://` to your public IP succeeds but you still cannot reach the Raspberry Pi over the VPN (`10.0.0.2`), double-check that IP forwarding is still enabled (`net.ipv4.ip_forward`), that WireGuard is up on both ends, that the `nftables` rules are loaded, and that the UFW routed allow rules above are present.
+If `curl -I https://` to your public IP succeeds but you still cannot reach the Raspberry Pi over the VPN (`10.0.0.2`), double-check that IP forwarding is still enabled (`net.ipv4.ip_forward`), that WireGuard is up on both ends, that the UFW NAT rules in `/etc/ufw/before.rules` are present, and that the UFW routed allow rules above are present.

 ### Network Robustness Test